 Hebrews 11 explains the idea of being strangers and exiles as living here with our sights set on a better country, a heavenly one, and a city whose builder and architect is God (Heb 11:10,13-16) and living in such a way that we might attain to the better country and city.

 What are Christians?
 Christians are people living with the mindset that “this world is not my home, I’m just a passing through.
 My treasures are laid up somewhere beyond the blue.
 The angels beckon me from heaven’s open door.
 And I can’t feel at home in this world anymore.”
 And they’re living their temporary life on this earth not to fit in and grab and get all they can for themselves here, but they’re living in such a way that they might attain to the better or lasting country to which God calls us.

 And that way of life results in a couple conditions that are usually also true of literal strangers and sojourners.
-Living for the home not of this world makes us different in many ways from many around us.
+Living for the home not of this world, first of all, makes us different in many ways from many around us.
 It makes us strange in our culture.
-And because it makes us strange, it also results in us being lightly esteemed by some.
-And it makes us targets of eye rolling and jokes and ridicule, or worse.
+And secondly, because it makes us strange, it also results in us being lightly esteemed by some.
+It makes us targets of eye rolling and jokes and ridicule, or worse.

 I came across something last week that explains this as well as anything I’ve ever seen.
 It was written by a Christian in the second century and it’s called the Epistle to Diognetus.
 This early Christian wrote this letter to this guy Diognetus who’d expressed interest in Christian faith and practice.
 And in the middle of the letter he wrote about how Christians live in the world as strangers and foreigners.
 He wrote this: